xiix0/scam/README.md

-Excellent time to become a missing person.
+You'll be called to a post requiring ability in handling groups of people.